sjb3d/caldera/README.md

 ## Library Overview

-Vulkan and rust experiments, everything is work in progress.
+Vulkan and rust experiments.
+The code is split into a core `caldera` crate and a few different _apps_.
+Everything is work in progress, but this repository is public in case the code is interesting for others.

 The `caldera` crate covers the following:

 * Makes use of [spark](https://github.com/sjb3d/spark) to manage Vulkan commands and extensions
 * A procedural macro for descriptor set layouts